United States abortion protests (2022–present): Midwest

 Illinois saw protests in Bloomington, Chicago, Peoria, Rockford, and Springfield.
 On May 7, more than 1,000 abortion-rights protesters met and marched in downtown Chicago.
 Governor J. B. Pritzker and Lieutenant Governor Juliana Stratton spoke to the crowd in Federal Plaza.
 On May 14, thousands of abortion rights protesters, and a group of anti-abortion activists, met and marched in Union Park and Beverly in Chicago.
 On May 20, a majority of students at Lake Forest High School in Lake Forest walked out in protest of the leaked draft Supreme Court decision.

 More than a dozen people gathered at Four Freedoms Monument in Evansville, Indiana.
 In Indianapolis, pro-abortion rights and anti-abortion protesters gathered outside downtown's federal courthouse.
 Approximately 30 protesters assembled outside the Tippecanoe County Courthouse in Lafayette, including state representative Chris Campbell.
 On May 22, protesters returned to the Four Freedoms Monument in Evansville.

 In Iowa, there were demonstrations in Cedar Rapids and Des Moines.
 Additionally, approximately 100 students held a protest at Northview Middle School in Ankeny.
 Americans for Democratic Action Iowa organized a rally in Waterloo.

 In Michigan, the Ann Arbor event was held outside the federal building.
 Dozens of people attended the rally outside the Theodore Levin United States Courthouse in Detroit, including Cynthia A. Johnson and Rashida Tlaib.
 Approximately 250 people rallied outside the Kent County Courthouse in Grand Rapids.
 Approximately 300 people participated in the demonstration at the Michigan State Capitol in Lansing, including a dozen or so anti-abortion activists.
 Stephanie Chang spoke at the rally.
 The rally outside Midland's County Courthouse was organized by the Women of Michigan Action Network and attended by approximately 150 people.
 On May 10, several speakers including abortion providers and president of the Detroit City Council were scheduled to speak at Spirit Plaza.
 Michigan Attorney General Dana Nessel left the event before being introduced after several of the speakers were interrupted by protesters.
 On May 14, about 2.000 protesters at the University of Michigan campus in Ann Arbor and 500 protested in downtown Detroit.
 Hundreds of anti-abortion and abortion-rights protesters marched in front of Grand Rapids City Hall.
 On June 8, dozens of abortion rights activists protested in the gallery of the Michigan House in Lansing.
+On June 12, abortion rights protesters disrupted a Catholic Mass in Eastpointe.